 - The inclusion of the LAC is good.

 Where there are different languages spoken in the school’s communities, skills in heritage languages are given appropriate recognition and respect alongside the school’s systematic support for the acquisition of English.
 The school is aware of which languages are spoken locally and how many parents have difficulty with English.

 Ethnic minorities in the Dorchester area are minimal so students have little experience of different languages spoken.
 We have signs in MFL in three different languages should they be elsewhere.
 There are opportunities for students to do GCSE in 1st language, and to take GCSE’s early.
 We have MFL exchanges and an MFL awareness day where all tutors register in a different language.
 The Colleges link with an international school.
-Miss Hunter has a responsibility for linking to international Schools.

 The school is involved in strategic planning to enhance the community facilities for the locality, including active promotion to make them available to all sectors of the community.